arpitbatra123/personal-website/posts/hospital_poem.md

 ---
-pageTitle: A hospital is a strange place
+title: a hospital is a strange place
 date: '2019-09-23'
-tags: general
 ---

 A hospital is a strange place,